 On Sept.
 20, 1957, Korolev chaired the meeting of the commission, overseeing the satellite launch.
-It approves preliminary launch date and call for the drafting the official statement to the press by Sept.
+It approved a preliminary launch date and called for the drafting of the official statement for the press by Sept.
 23. (18)

 On Sept.
 24, Tikhonravov delivered Korolev "Technical report on the possibility of the launch of PS-1."
 (18)

 On Sept.
 26-27, 1957, Korolev flew to Tyuratam (his fifth trip in 1957) via Tashkent to lead the final preparations for the world's first space mission.
 (253, 18) The pre-launch processing in Tyuratam was conducted by the Engineering and Testing Unit led by Lt.
 Colonel I. I. Cherenkov.
 Engineer Colonel A. Nosov performed general management of the pre-launch processing.
 Engineer Colonel E. I. Ostashev and Engineer Major R. M. Grigoryants represented developers and military quality control.
 (70)